rtens/blog.rtens.org/src/articles/drafts/2014-10-24 Building web applications with watoki.md

 As almost always, there are multiple ways that achieve the same result.
 For example we could do the re-routing on web server level (e.g. with `mod_rewrite`) but let's say if we want to do it in the application so we can stay environment-independent.

 A design goal in all the *watoki* libraries was to avoid "magic" without compromising too much convenience.
 This is achieved by always keeping things *discoverable*.
-This of course works best if you are using an IDE that supports code navigation (like PHPStorm - sorry Sublimers) so you can jump to a method definition by simply clicking on it.
+This of course works best if you are using an IDE that supports code navigation (like [PhpStorm] - sorry Sublimers) so you can jump to a method definition by simply clicking on it.
 This means you can use the following approach for answering most questions of the form "How can I change X?" in *watoki*.
 So while reading the following explanation, try to follow it by retracing the described paths in the actual code.

 That said, let's try to find out how *curir* routes requests so we can change it.
 We made sure that all requests are handled by `index.php` where we call `WebDelivery::quickResponse()`, but what happens next?
 With a little digging, we'll find that the call leads to the following code being executed.